dutch-erik/ha_p2000/README.md

 > **Tip:** The `tekstmelding` attribute contains the human-readable alert text (e.g. "Ambulance met spoed naar Hoogstraat, Maassluis").
 Use this for keyword filtering rather than the raw radio code in `melding`.

-> ⚠️ At least one filter (Gemeenten, Capcodes, Regios, Diensten or Melding) is recommended — without any filter the sensor shows alerts from the entire Netherlands.
+> ⚠️ At least one filter (Gemeenten, Capcodes, Regios, Diensten or Melding) is recommended, without any filter the sensor shows alerts from the entire Netherlands.

 ## Regios NL